This is the #1 question that women ask us when they are doing IVF.

 Do it daily and consider it a vitamin for the mind.

 You can listen to sample meditations on your app store and download the ones that you like.
-There are fertility-specific meditations like Be Fertile or Circle+Bloom.
+There are fertility-specific meditations like Circle+Bloom.
 Some women love these, while others prefer progressive relaxation, Yoga Nidra or guided visualisation.

 There are no rules – just choose what soothes you and practice it daily.
 You may like to have a variety to listen to, so your mind stays interested and engaged.